Crosslink-Development-Team/assessment-developer/README.md

 3. **Code Quality:**
    - Is the code for Lambda functions clean, well-structured, and documented?
    - Are best practices followed in CloudFormation scripting?
+   - This code will be evaluated as if it were going into production.
+Before submitting the code, re-evaluate it as if you were doing the pull request on it, then correct those problem.

 4. **Creativity and Problem Solving:**
    - Are the external services chosen for the Lambda functions meaningful and relevant?